7 Characteristics of Toxic Parents You Should Avoid at All Costs

 Yes, it’s sweet to think that they’ll always be your baby in your heart, but remember that you are trying to raise a well-adjusted adult, not simply caring for a child.

 Quite the opposite of over-parenting is just distancing yourself from your child’s growth.
 You overlook the fact that a child might be too young for certain conversations or tasks.
-You might think that forcing them do things can build up confidence and independence, but doing this can actually result in the opposite.
+You might think that forcing them to do things can build up confidence and independence, but doing this can actually result in the opposite.

 Don’t detach from them.
 Always keep guiding them, even if they’re independent for their age.
 Kids might outgrow certain habits, but they will never outgrow needing to feel that their parents truly trust them.
 They also need to know that you have their back when they encounter struggles along the way.